Architectural Study · 2026

 Frame

 Solid hardwood, hand finished.
-Walnut, ebony, bronze and gilt, in profiles from 12 to 45mm.
+Walnut, ebony, bronze and gilt.

 Paper